ISBN for Self-Publishers: The Complete Guide

 When it comes to discussions around books and publishing, we all know the most exciting topic at the table: How to get an ISBN.

-We know not everyone is thrilled by the idea of obtaining a serial number, but ISBNs are a critical part of self-publishing.
+We know not everyone is thrilled by the idea of obtaining a serial number but ISBNs, just like editing and design, are a critical part of self-publishing.
 Luckily, we’re here to answer all of your questions.

 - What is an ISBN?